Cook Up a Caring Classroom with Books by Julia Cook

 Julia truly has a gift for digging into the heart of each issue in ways that appeal to kids of all ages.
 As I began to explore her complete collection, all I could think about was how perfect they would be for class meetings!
 I could imagine reading one book per week depending on the needs of my students, and using the book as a point of discussion throughout the week.

-Julia Cook’s Books for Class Meetings
+Reading Julia Cook’s Books at Class Meetings

 Julia’s books are ideal for fostering class discussion because each one is short, engaging, and focuses on just one topic.
 Whether the characters are children or animals, they are appealing and they face issues to which most kids can relate.
 Not only do they teach kids how to deal with problems, the books include proactive strategies and actions kids can take to avoid having those problems in the future.
 For example, It’s Hard to Be a Verb gives overactive kids strategies to help them focus.
 The term “ADHD” is not mentioned in the book, but anyone teaching children with ADHD would find this to be a helpful resource.
 Another of my favorites, Teamwork It’s My Thing and I Don’t Like to Share, includes specific strategies to help kids work more effectively in teams.
 As a further bonus, many of Julia’s books have a companion teacher guide that you can purchase with activities and ideas to extend learning.
 Visit her website, JuliaCookOnline.com, to see all of her titles and learn more about them.